cabo/restatement/draft-bormann-restatement.md

 - For identification of internal restatements, use phrases such as:
   In other words, hence, in particular, as discussed in Section NN.
-- For identification of external restatements: As described/defined in …
+- For identification of external restatements: As described/defined in …, as per …
 - In both cases, make sure that any local reference is clear and any non-local reference is resolvable and well-scoped.
 - Rephrasing the statement as a Note can make clear that there is no